Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## C# Engineer
+📈

+As a Senior C# Developer, you will enhance our advisor technology using C#, HTML5, and CSS3.
+Embrace code quality by using modern testing tools like Cucumber.
+Experience the power of the cloud while using Amazon Web Services (AWS) to build out environments, run scenarios, and communicate between microservices.

+### Responsibilities

+* Work with a team of software engineers delivering projects as the "go to person"
+* Develop & maintain customer facing Web products and Back End services
+* Writing unit tests and integration tests for max coverage
+* Improve the design of the code as the product evolves
+* Deploy and test code to ensure no defects
+* Build out RESTful APIs and consume third-party APIs
+* Work with business operations to turn requirements into technical solutions

+### Experience

+* 3+ years of professional experience using C# and .NET framework
+* 3+ years experience with WPF and Windows Forms
+* 2+ years basic knowledge of JavaScript frameworks like, React.js, or jQuery
+* HTML5 CSS, DOM traversal/manipulation, event capturing
+* Familiarity with Ajax, partial page updates, and async request handling
+* Experience working in an agile scrum development team
+* Excellent communicator, amazing at documentation
+* Knowledge of SQL Server is a plus
+* Knowledge of AWS Elastic Beanstalk is a plus
+* Work with some of the best and brightest in the WealthTech space, and enjoy these perks

 ## Fullstack Developer